 - 2.13.1 The Council recognises the benefits that development agreements can provide for both developers and the Council itself.
-To enable development, it intends to enter into agreements from time to time with developers for the provision, supply, or exchange of infrastructure, land, or money to provide network infrastructure, community infrastructure, or reserves in the district or any part of it. - 2.13.2 In entering into a development agreement, the Council will comply with all the requirements under the Act (s207A to s207F) and ensure that: - a) all normal procurement procedures are complied with; - b) works carried out or land provided by a developer represent good value for money and could not be provided by the Council itself or any third party at a lower cost; - c) works carried out or land provided by a developer and used to offset development contributions are ones that: - a. would normally be provided by the Council; - b. are included in the Council's capital programme; and - c. are included in the amount of development contributions in this policy.
+To enable development, it intends to enter into agreements from time to time with developers for the provision, supply, or exchange of infrastructure, land, or money to provide network infrastructure, community infrastructure, or reserves in the district or any part of it. - 2.13.2 In entering into a development agreement, the Council will comply with all the requirements under the Act20 and ensure that: - a) all normal procurement procedures are complied with; - b) works carried out or land provided by a developer represent good value for money and could not be provided by the Council itself or any third party at a lower cost; - c) works carried out or land provided by a developer and used to offset development contributions are ones that: - a. would normally be provided by the Council; - b. are included in the Council's capital programme; and